 In addition to collections on campus, WestConn students have borrowing and electronic access to library holdings across the CSU System and to the Connecticut State Library in Hartford.

-The general computer centers, located in the Westside Classroom Building, room 117, and at Midtown on the first floor of the Haas Library, offer IBM desktop computers running Windows XP in each facility.
-The Midtown Computer Center also offers 2 Apple Machines running OSX.
-These facilities support a variety of software packages, including: Microsoft Office, Visual Studio, Netscape and Internet Explorer, Visio, and FrontPage.
-They also support specialized software on various machines per academic requirements, offer CDRW/DVD drives, and are equipped with black and white and color laser printers in each facility.
-Each computer center is also equipped with one or more group workstations, where those students working on group projects may do so more comfortably in the designated areas allotted, and a graphic station, which offers QuarkXPress, Adobe Create Suite (CS), and OmniPage.
-A color scanner is also connected to the graphic workstations.
+The computer centers, located in the Westside Classroom Building, room 117, and at Midtown on the first floor of the Haas Library, offer 40 to 60 IBM desktop computers in each facility.
+The Midtown Computer Center also has two Macintosh machines.
+These facilities support a variety of software packages for student convenience including: Microsoft Office, Visual Studio, Netscape and Internet Explorer, Visio and FrontPage.
+These facilities also support specialized software on various machines per academic requirements and are equipped with both black and white and color laser printers in each facility.
+Each computer center is equipped with one or more group workstations and a graphic station which offers QuarkXPress, Photoshop, Illustrator, Acrobat and OmniPage.
+A color scanner is connected to the graphic workstations.

-The machines in the computer centers are connected to the university’s network, which allows data and applications to be shared and provides access to the various file servers and/or timesharing systems throughout the campus.
-All full-time, part-time, and graduate students must have a WestConnect Card to use the computer facilities at WestConn.
-These facilities are staffed with student computer center assistants during operational hours, which are posted each semester, intersession, and break.
-The computer center assistants' main responsibility is to monitor the facilities; however, they will try to provide individual assistance based on their individual knowledge.
-Students who need extensive help should visit the Student Technology Training Center.
+The machines in the computer centers are connected to the university’s network, which allows data and applications to be shared and provides access to the various file servers and/or UNIX systems throughout the campus.
+All full-time, part-time and graduate students must have a valid WestConnect Card to use the computer facilities at WestConn.
+These facilities are staffed with student computer center assistants during operational hours, which are posted each semester, intersession and break.
+The computer center assistants’ main responsibility is to monitor the facilities; however, they provide individual assistance whenever possible.
+Student’s needing extensive help should visit the Student Technology Training Center.

-The Student Technology Training Center (STTC) is located on the Midtown campus in the Student Center, room 225.
-The role of this facility is to provide students with a comfortable environment where they can experiment with and learn about technology.
-The primary goal of the STTC is to create and maintain an environment in which all students can empower themselves with a practical understanding of current technology.
-Students who need individualized computer assistance should utilize this facility.
-This facility offers various workshops, individual assistance and tutorials.
-The STTC, funded by the technology fee paid by all students enrolled in the university, is not designed to be a classroom or lab.
+The Student Technology Training Center (STTC) is located on the Midtown campus in the Student Center, Room 225.
+This facility provides students with a comfortable environment in which to learn technology.
+The primary goal of the STTC is to improve student life outside the classroom by creating and maintaining an environment in which all students can empower themselves with a practical understanding of current technology.
+This facility provides tutorials, hardware and software, workshops and individualized attention.
+The STTC, funded by the student technology fee, is not designed to be a classroom or lab.
 To this end, the roles and goals of the facility are:

-The STTC is staffed with students who have interests in the various and diverse technology fields and who are dedicated to facilitating the empowerment of the university’s student body.
-Students who need assistance using Microsoft Office products, various graphic design software packages, computer equipment and peripherals, the Internet, Webpage design, and other tasks will find the help they need in the STTC.
-The facility supports both Apple machines and IBM desktop computers with CDRW/DVD drives, and is equipped with a black and white and color laser printer and scanners.
-This facility also supports a variety of software packages for student use, including: Microsoft Office; Visual Studio; Netscape and Internet Explorer; Visio; FrontPage; specialized software on various machines per academic requirements; and various graphic design software programs such as QuarkXPress, Adobe Creative Suite (CS), and OmniPage.
+The staff of the STTC are dedicated to facilitating the technological empowerment of the university’s student body.
+Students who visit the STTC can learn about Microsoft Office products, various graphic design software packages, computer equipment and peripherals, the Internet and Webpage design.
+The facility supports both IBM desktop computers, with CDRW/DVD; Macintosh machines are equipped with a black and white and color laser printer and scanners.
+This facility also supports a variety of software packages for student convenience including: Microsoft Office; Visual Studio; Netscape and Internet Explorer; Visio; FrontPage; specialized software on various machines per academic requirements; graphic design software including: QuarkXPress, Photoshop, Illustrator, Acrobat and OmniPage.

-There are two 24-hour labs, open seven days a week and holidays –– one in the Westside classroom building, room 247c, and another at the Midtown campus in the Student Center, room 214.
-These facilities support IBM desktop computers running Windows XP and are equipped with at least one black and white laser printer in each facility.
-The Midtown 24-Hour Lab also has two Macintosh machines running OSX.
-To gain access into these labs, students must present a valid WestConnect card through the facility's card reader.
+There are three 24-hour labs, open seven days a week and holidays for student convenience.
+One lab is located in the Westside classroom building, Room 247c.
+The other labs are located on the Midtown campus in the Student Center, Room 225, and in the Science Building, Room 127.
+These facilities support IBM desktops and/or Macintosh desktops and are equipped with at least one black and white laser printer in each facility.
+To gain access to these labs, students must swipe their WestConnect Card through the facility’s card reader.
 The 24-hour labs are not staffed but are monitored and maintained regularly.
-It is the responsibility of each student to use these facilities in accordance with the CSU and WestConn’s computer policies.
-These facilities support Microsoft Office, Visual Studio, Netscape, and Internet Explorer.
+It is the responsibility of each student to use these facilities in accordance with CSU and WestConn’s computer policies.
+These facilities support Microsoft Office, Visual Studio, Netscape and Internet Explorer.

 All WestConn students are eligible for the following accounts:

-Windows Account--Students who wish to use any of the computer facilities at WestConn (computer centers, technology classrooms, 24-hour labs, etc.) must obtain a Windows account.
-The purpose of this account is to provide users access to the university's computers, software, and network.
-Any student currently registered can receive a Windows account by going to a staffed computer center.
-Your WestConnect card is requried.
-To learn more about Windows accounts, visit http://www.wcsu.edu/technology/students/windows, asp.
+Windows Account––Students who wish to use any of the computer facilities at WestConn (computer centers, technology classrooms, 24-hour labs, etc.) must obtain a Windows account, which will provide user access to the university’s computers, software and network.
+Any registered student can receive a Windows account at any staffed computer center.
+Your WestConnect Card is required.
+To learn more about Windows accounts, visit http://www.wcsu.edu/technology/students/windows.asp.

-WestConnduit Account--In Fall 2005, WestConn launched WestConnduit, WestConn's new campus portal!
-In addition to providing a single sign-on to Banner and WebCT, features that are currently available through WestConnduit include: Announcements; a Campus Events Calendar; and convenient links to university resources.
-Students will also find a convenient link to the Lotus Notes e-mail login page from within WestConnduit.
+WestConnduit Account––WestConnduit is WestConn’s campus portal.
+In addition to providing a single sign-on to Banner and WebCT, WestConnduit features include: campus and personal announcements; campus events calendar; and convenient links to university resources.
+Students will also find a convenient link to the WestConn e-mail login page from within WestConnduit.